bitcoincandyofficial/bitcoincandy-miner/README.md

 1.Get your own wallet address

-There are several ways to get your own wallet.
+There are several ways to gain your own CDY wallet address.

-(1)charge address from exchange platform (coinex.com will support soon)

-(2)Mobile phone light wallet address (bitpie mobile wallet will support soon)
+(1)Sign up for a digital coin exchange and acquire a CDY wallet address  (such as CoinEX, btc-alpha, for more supported exchange, go to https://cdy.one)
+(you can sign up for CoinEX by following link: https://www.coinex.com/account/signup?refer_code=p3udv)

+(2)Download Bitpie Mobile phone wallet, open this app and change your coin to CDY(at upper-left corner), and get a CDY address.
+(download Bitpie app at http://bitpie.com/).

 (3)run our full node wallet and get an address.(https://github.com/bitcoincandyofficial/bitcoincandy/files/1707921/bitcoincandy-windows-exe.zip)